modesty/pdf2json/readme.md

 - The logs that consume the console.log and console.warn APIs;
 - And the logs that consume our own base/shared/util.js log function.

-To disable the first type, you could mock the console.log and console.warn APIs, but to disable the second one, you must set the env variable `PDF2JSON_DISABLE_LOGS` to "1".
+To disable the first type, you could mock the console.log and console.warn APIs, but to disable the second one, you can either set the env variable `PDF2JSON_DISABLE_LOGS` to "1", passes `-s` _(silect)_ in command line, or pass in `VERBOSITY_LEVEL` to be 0 when invoking `PDFParser.loadPDF` _(ex. src/cli/p2jcli.js)_.

 ## Code Example